 \subsection{Blackjack}

-Fig.~\ref{gp:blackjack_sensitivity} shows the sensitivity analysis on blackjack and the different color lines correspond to different perturbation amount.
-The binary feature \texttt{ace} is not shown.
-In blackjack, since the smallest amount of legal perturbation amount is one and the range of the value is at most 21, increasing $\delta$ has a much larger effect on the result.
-However, we can observe that the general shape of the curves are similar, signifying the robustness of our method.
+Fig.~\ref{gp:blackjack_sensitivity} shows the sensitivity analysis for blackjack, with different color lines representing different perturbation amounts.
+The binary feature \texttt{ace} is not included.
+In blackjack, since the smallest legal perturbation amount is one and the range of the value is at most 21, increasing $\delta$ has a much larger effect on the result.
+However, we can observe that the general shape of the curves is similar, indicating the robustness of our method.